openclarity/openclarity/README.md

 ### Merging of SBOM and vulnerabilities across different CI/CD stages
 ```
-# Additional SBOM will be berged into the final results when '--merge-sbom' is defined during analysis.
+# Additional SBOM will be merged into the final results when '--merge-sbom' is defined during analysis.
 The input SBOM can be CycloneDX XML or CyclonDX json format.
 # For example:
 ANALYZER_LIST="syft" kubeclarity-cli analyze nginx:latest -o nginx.sbom --merge-sbom inputsbom.xml
 ```